Tax Management India. Com

 Central Government de-notifies an area of 3.167 hectares, thereby making the resultant area as 2.614 hectares at Nanakramguda Village, Serilingampally Mandal, Ranga Reddy District in the State of Telangana

-Summary: The Central Government has de-notified an area of 3.167 hectares from a Special Economic Zone (SEZ) at Nanakramguda Village, Serilingampally Mandal, Ranga Reddy District, Telangana, resulting in a remaining SEZ area of 2.614 hectares.
-This decision follows a proposal by a private company and approval from the State Government of Telangana.
-The de-notified land will be used for infrastructure development in line with state land use guidelines.
-The Development Commissioner of the Visakhapatnam SEZ recommended the de-notification, which satisfies the requirements of the Special Economic Zones Act, 2005, and related rules.
+Summary: The Central Government has de-notified 3.167 hectares from a Special Economic Zone (SEZ) in Nanakramguda Village, Serilingampally Mandal, Ranga Reddy District, Telangana, reducing the SEZ area to 2.614 hectares.
+This decision follows a proposal by a private company and approval from the Telangana State Government.
+The de-notified land will be used for infrastructure development aligned with SEZ objectives and state land use guidelines.
+The Development Commissioner of Visakhapatnam SEZ recommended this proposal, and the Central Government confirmed compliance with relevant legal requirements before proceeding with the de-notification.

 Highlights / Catch Notes